 - Parent-Child Package Configuration

-Select Configuration type: Here, we have to select the configuration type.
-By default XML configuration file is selected by the SSIS.
+Select Configuration type: Here, we have to select the configuration type by default, XML configuration file chosen by the SSIS.

 - Specify Configuration settings directly: By selecting this option, you have to specify the configuration settings directly.
 It means you have to select the file that contains the configuration settings (connection manager, or variable value etc.).
 In this example, we will explain about this property.
 So, click on the Browse button to select the existing configuration file, or to create a configuration file.

 - Configuration location is stored in an environment variable: This is an indirect approach.
-Please refer SSIS Package Configuration using XML Configuration File Part 2 to understand this option.
+Please refer to SSIS Package Configuration using XML Configuration File Part 2 to understand this option.

 As you can from the below screenshot, we are creating ExecutepackageConfigFile of type dtsConfig inside our project.

 Click the Next button.

 Select Properties to Export: You have to specify the target value here.
-This may be variable value, or connection manager settings.
+It may be a variable value or connection manager settings.

 Here we want to replace the connection manager settings inside the package with the XML configuration file.
 So, let me select the ConnectionString property.
-It means, default connection string inside the package will be replaced with this config file at run time.
+It means, default connection string inside the package replaced with this config file at run time.

-Let me rename the Configuration name as Connection String Configuration, and Click Finish button to close the wizard.
+Let me rename the Configuration name as Connection String Configuration, and click the Finish button to close the wizard.

 Now you can see our newly created Connection String configuration that holds the connection string information inside the .dtsConfigfile.